 Focus on making as many friends online as you can, and you’ll have a big support network long before you need it.

-This is a book for artists and creatives, but it also feels like a business book a bit – which is great!
+The Art Of Asking is a book for artists and creatives, but it also feels like a business book a bit – which is great!
 None of the usual, annoying, guru-esque: do this, then that, take step 1, 2, 3 and then you’ll be successful, just a human being sharing her story from which you can learn.
 Artist or not, I’d recommend this to anyone who feels uncomfortable asking for help, even when they know they need it.

 What else can you learn from the blinks?